Feature reference

 | Pod Pinner | Requires Cast AI Autoscaler's scheduling integration | Use Karpenter's native Pod affinity |

-If you would like to benefit from these capabilities, consider migrating to Cast AI Autoscaler.
+To benefit from these capabilities, consider migrating to Cast AI Autoscaler.

 Related resources

-- Karpenter Enterprise overview — Conceptual introduction
+- Cast AI for Karpenter overview — Conceptual introduction

 - Getting started — Connect your cluster